-Another oddy named product that actually works.
+Another oddly named product that actually works.
 What is the Yalo Bulala?
 It is a

-simple surge protector housed in a yellow coloured plug with a semi-transparent dome
+simple surge protector housed in a yellow coloured plug and embedded in clear silicone

-Oh, we still haven’t told you why we call it Bulala.
-The first time I showed it to
+We still haven't told you why we call it Yalo Bulala.
+The first time Gilbert showed

-him he was eating a banana and he said it looked just like a banana.
-And as you should
+it to him he was eating a banana and he said it looked just like a banana and it's

-know by now we speak chink ga lish so therefore Yalo Bulala.
+yellow.
+As you should know by now Gilbert speaks "chink ga lish" so therefore Yalo

 At first it was just for Penny's father and we ended up using it everywhere in the

-shop and in my house.
+shop and in our houses.
 We really didn't seriously think about marketing it.
 We think

 it looks too weird.
 You got that?
-Gilbert thought it looked too weird? :) Then a
+Gilbert thought it looked too weird and ugly he

-Bulala to go with it.
-Plug the Yalo Bulala in where you plug in the Peed Al Sea Thingee.
+Get a Yalo Bulala to go with it.
+Plug the Yalo Bulala in where you plug in the PLC

 Back to the techie stuff.....